SVL: Empowering Spiking Neural Networks for Efficient 3D Open-World Understanding: Experiments

 \subsection{Ablation Study}

 \paragraph{The Effectiveness of Our MTA } An ablation study was conducted to examine the impact of different loss function combinations during our multi-scale triple alignment (MTA).
 Specifically, we compared performance with and without the semantic spike-text alignment $(e.g., \mathcal{L}_{(\mathbf{S},\mathbf{T})}^{\text{NCE}})$ and fine-grained spike-image alignment $(e.g., \mathcal{L}_{(\mathbf{S},\mathbf{I})}^{\text{NCE}}$, $ \mathcal{L}_{(\mathbf{S},\mathbf{I})}^{\text{MSE}})$.
 As shown in Tab. \ref{tab:ablation_loss}, the ablation study highlights the importance of combining loss functions for optimal performance.
 In the absence of any loss functions, the model only gets 0.5\% accuracy on the large-scale Objaverse-LVIS and 5.1\% on ModelNet40.
 Introducing spike-image alignment yields a significant improvement, while the inclusion of semantic spike-text alignment alone demonstrates limited effectiveness.
 The highest performance is attained when all three loss functions, including the MSE-based fine-grained alignment, are employed, achieving 33.6\% accuracy on the large Objaverse-LVIS \cite{Deitke_2023_CVPR} and 79.6\% on ModelNet40 \cite{wu20153d}.
-These findings underscore the synergistic relationship between semantic and fine-grained alignment in enhancing the model's representational capabilities, showing the effectiveness of our MTA module. \paragraph{Different Time Steps and Firing Bits Analysis} We systematically evaluated the impact of varying $T$ and $D$ on both SVL pretraining and downstream task fine-tuning, as shown in Tab. \ref{tab:ablation_power}.
-For pretraining, we observed that increasing the number of $T$ does not enhance performance, while it adversely affects inference time and significantly increases power consumption.
-Specifically, after our SVL pretraining, we tested the effect of different $T$ and $D$ on the zero-shot classification accuracy of large-scale Objaverse-LVIS \cite{Deitke_2023_CVPR}.
-For instance, with $D = 1$, extending $T$ from 2 to 4 resulted in a 0.2\% increase in accuracy, accompanied by a doubling of power consumption.
-Conversely, we found that expanding $D$ while maintaining a fixed $T$ not only improves performance but also reduces power consumption.
-For fine-tuning, increasing the number of time steps enhances performance but comes at the cost of longer inference time and higher power consumption.
-In summary, increasing $T$ enhances fine-tuning performance but requires balancing to limit power consumption and inference time, while expanding $D$ offers a solution for improving performance and reducing power demands.
+These findings underscore the synergistic relationship between semantic and fine-grained alignment in enhancing the model's representational capabilities, showing the effectiveness of our MTA module.